 Land-Grant Colleges and Universities

-The University of Kentucky College of Agriculture, Food and Environment was founded as, and remains a land-grant institution, offering access to knowledge and learning for citizens and students throughout the Commonwealth.
+The University of Kentucky Martin-Gatton College of Agriculture, Food and Environment was founded as, and remains, a land-grant institution, offering access to knowledge and learning for residents and students throughout the Commonwealth.
 Our research, teaching, and extension programs are part of a national system that maintains a statewide presence and links local, state, and global issues.
 Agriculture, food, and environmental systems are key components of Kentucky’s economic future, and the college is playing a prominent role in those areas with its programs.
-The UK College of Agriculture, Food and Environment seeks to be recognized as one of the top colleges of its kind in the nation and shall sustain the land-grant heritage of achievement in this challenging new century.
+The UK Martin-Gatton College of Agriculture, Food and Environment seeks to be recognized as one of the top colleges of its kind in the nation and shall sustain the land-grant heritage of achievement in this challenging new century.

 The college affirms the University of Kentucky’s values.
 As a college, we are guided by the values underlying the land-grant philosophy: